yibo-geomatique/dashboard/Data/Datasources.md

 ## OpenDataStrasbourg-FR
 * **Documentation** : https://data.strasbourg.eu/explore/?sort=modified
 * **Feedback** : The open data provided by OpenDataStrasbourg is valuable for our analysis of urban development.
 However, a challenge lies in how to calculate the evolution of urban entities, such as buildings and addresses, due to the structure of the available data.
 Although this data is regularly updated and contains up-to-date information, it is presented in the form of vintages with only the most recent date.
 This presentation limits our ability to directly observe changes over time.
 Looking at the metadata associated with these datasets, it is clear that updates are being made to the attributes of the entities.
 This suggests that, although direct historical data is not available, changes are taking place at the attribute level which could indicate modifications or developments in the urban space.

+## DonnéesSocioÉconomique-INSEE-FR
+* **Avalaible Documentation** : Recensement de la population à la commune/canton/département/IRIS *Les données recensement de la population au niveau communal et départemental:  https://www.insee.fr/fr/statistiques/1893204
+  * Les données recensement de la population à l’IRIS: https://www.insee.fr/fr/statistiques?debut=20&idprec=2028582&theme=1&categorie=1&geo=IRIS-1
+* **Feedback** :

+## Géométries-des-IRIS-IGN-FR
+* **Documentation** : Recensement de la population à la commune/canton/département/IRIS : https://geoservices.ign.fr/contoursiris
+* **Feedback** :

 ## Datasource-naming-policy
 * Using the source usual name and add then -UK, -FR, -DE if the product is specific to a given country